 Pay-per-click (PPC) bidding is more cost-effective for the advertiser since they only pay when a user clicks on their ad, versus paying each time a user views their ad.
 As a result, PPC costs are often lower (CPMs less than $1), which means you can activate a significant amount of campaign reach at a lower cost.
 This, in turn, helps you adjust bids to maximize results, and you can save marketing budget by paying lower CPMs overall.

 Programmatic advertising automates and streamlines the process of buying programmatic display, video, and audio impressions.
 It also gives you better control over how, where, and when your programmatic ads run so that you can receive data-driven insights to inform how you should best allocate your marketing budget.
 The more informed you are when allocating your budget, the more likely you are to see a higher ROI from your programmatic media campaigns and therefore increasing overall marketing efficiency for your brand.

-To learn more about programmatic media buying, fill out our form below to download our free programmatic advertising comparison guide covering some of the main benefits of leading DSPs such as Google Display Network, The Trade Desk, and Display and Video 360.
+To learn more about programmatic media buying, get in touch with the DELVE team today to download our free programmatic advertising comparison guide covering some of the main benefits of leading DSPs such as Google Display Network, The Trade Desk, and Display and Video 360.